 Bubble Pond, Acadia National Park, Maine, is a short distance northeast of Jordan Pond next to the two way section of the Park Loop Road.
 It is a gorgeous little pond, nestled between rounded mountains, with a maximum water depth of 39 feet (view photos).
 A carriage road and a stone bridge are located next to the parking area for an easy walk or bike ride.
 You cannot miss the bridge as it is on the right as you enter the parking area.

 There are several nice spots for sitting or viewing along the shoreline.
 Just pick one of the big boulders, a tree stump, or any other place that looks comfortable.
 You may also choose to walk along the hiking trail that follows the shore to the right just as you reach the pond.
 This can be especially beautiful early in the morning as the sun begins to peek over the mountain to the left.
 The mountain you will see to the south southwest is Pemetic Mountain.
 On calm mornings there often is a perfect mirror reflection of the mountain on the surface of Bubble Pond.
 When you visit Cadillac Mountain, make a note that Bubble Pond is directly south via the Park Loop Road that runs through the central part of Mount Desert Island.

 On the North side of the pond (on the same side as the road), Bubble Brook cascades down in a northwesterly direction toward Eagle Lake, the largest body of freshwater in the park.
 If you walk towards the pond from the parking area and then go left at the water's edge, a path leads to the brook.
 Be very careful of your footing should you choose to cross the brook.
-For those strong enough and who have good balance, it is possible to access the brook from the parking area but there is no walking path for this.
+For those strong enough and who have good balance, it is possible to access the brook from the parking area but it is a somewhat steep incline/decline and there is no walking path for this.